SyncholisticMG/gh/chapter6/workspace.md

 Even the leaves are designed to fall a certain way to resolve karma.
 The entire surface timeline on this planet is a machine to resolve karma.
 As our shards,
-parts and avatars are working together in unison and harmony together with our environment we are creating potent and powerful elements in awareness or unawareness.
+parts and avatars are working together in unison and harmony together with our environment we're creating potent and powerful elements in awareness or unawareness.
-The more we are in our joy and authentic expression we can create magic like that.
+The more we're in our joy and authentic expression we can create magic like that.
-The fact that we are not surrounded by all those rare and hidden elements and metals in our city structures and homes the lack frequency is being amplified.
+The fact that we're not surrounded by all those rare and hidden elements and metals in our city structures and homes the lack frequency is being amplified.